PyRope-E-Assessment/pyrope/docs/scoring.rst

-Using the fact that booleans are allowed as scores and that they are interpreted as ``1`` for ``True`` and ``0`` for ``False``, the :py:meth:`score` method in the example above can be written more concisely as:
+Using the fact that booleans are allowed as scores and that they are interpreted as ``1`` for ``True`` and ``0`` for ``False``, the :py:meth:`scores` method in the example above can be written more concisely as:

 .. code-block:: python

-    def score(self, dividend, divisor, quotient, remainder):
+    def scores(self, dividend, divisor, quotient, remainder):
-        return dict(
+        return {
             'quotient': (2 * (quotient == dividend // divisor), 2),
             'remainder': (remainder == dividend % divisor, 1)
-        )
+        }

 Joint Input Field Scoring
 -------------------------

-If it is not possible to score the input fields individually or if the instructor prefers to score them in common, then the :py:meth:`score` method must return a single :ref:`score <Scores>`.
+If it is not possible to score the input fields individually or if the instructor prefers to score them in common, then the :py:meth:`scores` method must return a single :ref:`score <Scores>`.

 .. code-block:: python